 At a telephone meeting on July 26, 2005, the Committee unanimously recommended the relaxation of pack requirements to allow handlers to ship U.S. No. 2 grade potatoes in cartons that are permanently and conspicuously marked as to grade.
-Requirements in effect prior to this action provided that all potatoes packed in cartons shall be U.S. No. 1 grade or better, except that potatoes failing to grade U.S. No. 1 only because of internal defects may be shipped in cartons.
-Lots of potatoes failing U.S. No. 1 only account of internal defects cannot contain more than 10 percent damage by any internal defect or combination of internal defects, and not more than 5 percent serious damage by any internal defect or combination of internal defects.
+Current requirements provide that all potatoes packed in cartons shall be U.S. No. 1 grade or better, except that potatoes failing to grade U.S. No. 1 only because of internal defects may be shipped in cartons.
+Lots of such potatoes cannot contain more than 10 percent damage by any internal defect or combination of internal defects, and not more than 5 percent serious damage by any internal defect or combination of internal defect or combination of internal defects.

-Customers have been requesting U.S. No. 2 grade potatoes in cartons because of difficulties encountered in handling 50-pound burlap or paper bags.
+Customers have been requesting U.S. No. 2 grade potatoes in cartons because of difficulties encountered in handling the currently used 50-pound burlap or paper bags.
 The burlap bags are messy, difficult to handle, and do not stack well on pallets.
 The paper bags often tear and are equally difficult to handle or stack.
 Warehouses that use electronic bar codes have reported less administration and recordkeeping problems with cartons than bags because the codes are more legible on cartons.

-Many customers now purchase potatoes from other areas where U.S. No. 2 grade potatoes are packed in cartons.
+Many customers now purchase potatoes from other areas where U.S. No. 2 potatoes are packed in cartons.
 The Committee would like to respond to these changing market conditions so that handlers remain competitive with other areas and not lose sales.

-The Committee also recognized the need to distinguish these U.S. No. 2 grade potatoes in cartons from the industry's traditional premium packs of potatoes that grade U.S. No. 1, and potatoes that fail to grade U.S. No. 1 only because of internal defects.
+The Committee also recognized the need to distinguish these U.S. No. 2 grade potatoes in cartons from the industry's traditional premium packs of potatoes that grade U.S. No. 1 and potatoes that fail to grade U.S. No. 1 only because of internal defects.
 Without such distinction, buyers might become confused and the U.S. No. 2 grade potatoes in cartons might have a price depressing effect on these premium packs.
-Therefore, the Committee included in its recommendation that cartons containing such potatoes be permanently and conspicuously marked to grade.
+Therefore, the Committee included in their recommendation that cartons containing such potatoes be permanently and conspicuously marked to grade.

-Final Regulatory Flexibility Analysis
+Initial Regulatory Flexibility Analysis

 Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA), the Agricultural Marketing Service (AMS) has considered the economic impact of this action on small entities.
-Accordingly, AMS has prepared this final regulatory flexibility analysis.
+Accordingly, AMS has prepared this initial regulatory flexibility analysis.